John Davis assassination theorist. Home movie footage from San Francisco and an interview with author John Davis.

 01:02Copy video clip URL Construction site.
 Construction workers pound dirt.

 01:30Copy video clip URL A woman and a man named Chris point out Rat Rock island, “the smallest island in San Francisco Bay.”
 The woman predicts that the bay will be restored in the 1990s.
 They predict the tides will go higher and lower.
-They talk about a movie they worked on or made and that Chris got into the Bay with his camera at one point, but neither of them had the chance to swim in the Bay.
+They talk about a movie they worked on and that Chris got into the Bay with his camera at one point, but neither of them had the chance to swim in the Bay.

 02:37Copy video clip URL Static.